-Tea tree is most known for being helpful for controlling acne, and it can be really helpful for this.
-The reason it works so well for acne is that tea tree oil has antibacterial properties, and it’s common for acne to be caused by bacteria on the skin.
+Tea tree is most known for being helpful for controlling acne.
+The reason it works so well is that it has antibacterial properties, and it’s common for acne to be caused by bacteria on the skin.
 This ingredient is also an antioxidant with anti-inflammatory benefits.

 However, it’s important to know that undiluted tea tree oil is too strong for a lot of people’s skin and can cause irritation, so it’s best to get your tea tree fix in a product formulated for your needs.